talwrii/ffmpeg-cookbook/README.md

 ffmpeg -filter_complex 'color=blue:size=300x400, trim=duration=10s' blue.mp4
 ffmpeg -i red.mp4 -i blue.mp4 -filter_complex '[0][1]xstack=layout=0_0|w0_0:fill=black' combined.mp4
 ```
-Here we create two vidoes [consisting of solid colour (example)](#solid-color) which are ten seconds long but with different sizes.
+Here we create two videos [consisting of solid colour (example)](#solid-color) which are ten seconds long but with different sizes.
 The first is red and 200 pixels wide and 100 pixels wide.
 The second is blue and 300 pixels wide and 400 pixels high.

 We then combine these together with the [xstack (doc)](https://ffmpeg.org/ffmpeg-filters.html#xstack-1). `xstack` works by drawing videos into an imaginary canvas.
-The `layout` parameter specifies the top left coordinate of the recentangle for each source using the variables `w0`, `h0`, `w1`, `h1` ... etc for the width and heights of images.
+The `layout` parameter specifies the top left coordinate of the rectangle for each source using the variables `w0`, `h0`, `w1`, `h1` ... etc for the width and heights of images.
 Somewhat confusingly the indexes start at 0 rather than 1 (this is referred to as [zero-based numbering](#zero-index)).

 So this example the first image is display at `(0, 0)` and the second image is placed to the right of the image but at the same height at `(first_source_width, 0)`.